-Lawns frequently suffer from compaction when dealing with lots of traffic, particularly through the summer months and it’s important to allow your garden to recover before the wet, winter months arrive.
+Lawns frequently suffer from compaction when dealing with lots of traffic, particularly through the summer months, and it’s important to allow your garden to recover before the wet, winter months arrive.
 Aeration is a great way to do this, spiking, slitting or coring the soil can open up pores allowing water and oxygen to travel through and reducing the chance of the soil becoming saturated.
-Early September is the best time aerate, just in time for the winter and once it’s been completed, you (and your lawn) can breathe a little easier.
+Early September is the best time to aerate, just in time for the winter and once it’s been completed, you (and your lawn) can breathe a little easier.

-Should your lawn become waterlogged, all is not lost and there are steps you can take to get you garden back to its best.
-First things first, let most of the water evaporate before venturing on to the grass, as there is a risk of churning up the ground and doing more damage.Once the surface water has mostly dispersed, use a fork to puncture the soil and create large holes for drainage, then use a hollow tine aerator to remove any clumps of waterlogged soil that remain.
+Should your lawn become waterlogged, all is not lost, and there are steps you can take to get your garden back to its best.
+First, let most of the water evaporate before venturing onto the grass, as there is a risk of churning up the ground and doing more damage.Once the surface water has mostly dispersed, use a fork to puncture the soil and create large holes for drainage, then use a hollow tine aerator to remove any clumps of waterlogged soil that remain.
 It also wouldn’t hurt to throw down some additional topsoil or sand, this will absorb any remaining moisture and level out any damaged areas.
-If some of the grass has died off, simply overseed in the spring and your lawn should be back to looking swell in time for summer.
+If some of the grass has died off, simply overseed in the spring, and your lawn should be back to looking swell in time for summer.